 2012 DISTINGUISHED ALUMNUS AWARD

-Dr. Michael Cavanaugh of Evergreen, Colorado, is the recipient of the 2012 Distinguished Alumnus Award.
+Dr. Michael Cavanaugh of Evergreen, Colorado, was the recipient of the 2012 Distinguished Alumnus Award.
 This award recognizes veterinarians who have had an outstanding career, contributing to the success of the veterinary profession through service and professional organizations.
-This award is presented as part of the 74th Annual Conference for Veterinarians on June 3.
+The award was presented as part of the 74th Annual Conference for Veterinarians on June 3, 2012.